General Information

 Before the vehicle is brought to the campus!

 On the first Tuesday of that academic semester.
-This gives off campus students all of Monday to pick up and affix their decal!
-Campus residents should pick up their permit and affix the decal during check-in weekend.
+This gives off campus students all of Monday to pick up and affix their permit!
+Campus residents should pick up their permit from their Residence Life Staff during check-in weekend and affix the decal immediately.
+Off Campus students should pick up their permit from the Student Life Office (209 Kerrwood Hall).

 Vehicles parked or operated on campus, or in the vicinity of the campus, must have a valid temporary permit or semester decal displayed at ALL times.
 We require a current, valid parking permit to be displayed on every vehicle which is parked or operated on campus by a student, but our concerns go beyond the campus boundary.
 Students who park or operate a vehicle in the vicinity of the campus are also subject to citation, if they violate Westmont's vehicle regulations.
 We have special concerns about vehicle use in this community, and we expect students to use good judgment and take the vehicle regulations seriously.

 Students who have an approved permit will pick up their parking decal at their residence hall during the official check-in weekend.
-Off campus students and students who miss the window to collect their decal from their residence hall must come to the Housing Office (212 Kerrwood Hall) to retrieve it.
+Off campus students and students who miss the window to collect their decal from their residence hall must come to the Student Life Office (209 Kerrwood Hall) to retrieve it.

 Decals which are not picked up remain on file as reserved permits, and students will not be refunded after the 10th week of the semester for an un-used permit.